 - Developer API: Both the 4-Play and the Gamer-Pro have an API with which emulator developers can communicate directly with and transfer data.
 This allows native support for advanced features.
 For example, developers can use the API to see exactly which controllers are currently connected to the 4-Play or Gamer-Pro for displaying on the screen or automatic custom remapping.
 Also native support for saving to the controller's attached memory card or even write images to the Dreamcast controller's LCD screen.
-Support for the GameCube's Gameboy Advanced Link can be added, and the emulators can talk directly to the controller bypassing dirrectx.
+Support for the GameCube's Gameboy Advanced Link can be added, and the emulators can talk directly to the controller bypassing directX.
 The possibilities are endless.
 An API tool is also available on the download page.
 With this tool you may turn on and off the configurable features listed below.

-- Auto Pause Disabled: Turns on and off auto pause mode.
+- Auto Pause Disabled: Turns on and off auto pause feature.